hashmatter/libp2p-onion-routing/README.md

 Please bear in mind that this is a **highly experimental research project**.

-*ipfs-onion* is an experiment to bring [in-DHT onion routing](https://github.com/gpestana/notes/blob/master/research/metadata_resistant_dht/onion_routing_paper/onion_routing_dht.pdf) to
+`ipfs-onion` is an experiment to bring [in-DHT onion routing](https://github.com/gpestana/notes/blob/master/research/metadata_resistant_dht/onion_routing_paper/onion_routing_dht.pdf) to
 IPFS.

-The main goal of the project is to lay the foundations for what could be a string privacy preserving routing protocol over IPFS that uses in-DHT onion routing, so that a local passive adversary cannot link network requests back to the initiator.
+The main goal of the project is to lay the foundations for what could be a strong privacy preserving routing protocol over IPFS that uses in-DHT onion routing, so that a local passive adversary cannot link network requests back to the initiator.